Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 #### How does Terraform manage dependencies?
 - Terraform uses a dependency graph to manage dependencies between resources.
-It automatically understands the order of operations needed based on resource dependencies.

 ``` hcl
 resource "aws_instance" "web" {